pmabbo13/imageqa/README.md

 ### Results

   A paper discussing our implentation and results is found in `clipqa.pdf`.
+The `\results` directory displays training and validtion loss plots for various architectures we experimented with.